-In July 2010, the Company entered into a low-income housing partnership (the Partnership) as the limited partner, holding a 99.9% interest in the Partnership.
+In July 2010, the Company entered into a low-income housing partnership (the Partnership) as the limited partner, holding a 99.9 percent interest in the Partnership.
 The Partnership is a VIE, with the purpose of developing and operating low-income housing rental properties.
 Recovery of the Company's investment is accomplished through the utilization of low-income housing tax credits and the tax benefits of Partnership losses.
-The general partner, who holds a 0.1% interest in the Partnership, is an unrelated third party and is responsible for controlling and managing the business and financial operation of the Partnership.
+The general partner, who holds a 0.1 percent interest in the Partnership, is an unrelated third party and is responsible for controlling and managing the business and financial operation of the Partnership.
 As the Company does not have the power to direct the activities that most significantly impact the Partnership's economic performance, the Company is not the primary beneficiary and therefore, does not consolidate the Partnership.
 The Company does not provide financial support to the Partnership that it was not previously contractually obligated to provide.

 The Company has accounted for its investment in the Partnership using the effective yield method.
 The risk of loss of the Company's investment in the Partnership is considered low as an affiliate of the general partner has provided certain guarantees of tax credits and minimum annual returns.
-For the years ended December 31, 2016, 2015, and 2014, the Company recognized a reduction to income tax expense of \$39 million, \$29 million, and \$35 million, respectively.
+For the years ended December 31, 2017, 2016, and 2015, the Company recognized a reduction to income tax expense of \$8 million, \$39 million, and \$29 million, respectively.
+The current year reduction to income tax expense was lower than prior year reductions primarily as a result of the Tax Act.
 The Company's maximum exposure to loss related to the Partnership is the unamortized investment balance.
 The following table provides information related to this Partnership (in millions):

-Year End December 2016 Year Ended December 31, 2015 Unamortized investment balance classified as Other Assets \$ 196 \$ 265 Maximum exposure to loss \$ 196 \$ 265
+Year Ended December 31, 2017 Year Ended December 31, 2016 Unamortized investment balance classified as Other Assets \$ 1 18 \$ 196 Maximum exposure to loss \$ 1 18 \$ 196

-Included within Other Assets are capitalized right to use fixed assets of \$895 million and \$838 million, and related accumulated amortization of \$265 million and \$245 million, for the years ended December 31, 2016 and 2015, respectively.
+Included within Other Assets are capitalized right-to-use fixed assets of \$958 million and \$895 million, and related accumulated amortization of \$287 million and \$265 million, at December 31, 2017 and 2016, respectively.